 The Code has been prepared in accordance with the so-called Comply or Explain principle.
 This means that the company shall comply with all recommendations of the Code.
-A company may depart from an individual recommendation, however, but in this case, it must account for such a departure and provide an explanation for doing so.
-The company complies with the Code even if it departs from an individual recommendation provided that the company accounts for and explains the departure.
-A company must state that it complies with this Code in its corporate governance statement (see recommendation 51).
+A company may depart from an individual recommendation, however, but in this case, it must disclose such a departure and provide an explanation for doing so.
+The company complies with the Code even if it departs from an individual recommendation, provided that the company discloses and explains the departure.
+A company must disclose that it complies with this Code, and provide information on any departures as well as their explanations on its website and in its annual Corporate Governance Statement (see recommendation 54).

 The Comply or Explain principle gives the company more flexibility in the application of the Code.
 The company may depart from an individual recommendation of the Code due to, e.g. the ownership or company structure or the special characteristics of its area of business.
-A clear and comprehensive explanation will consolidate the trust in the decision made by the company and make it easier for the shareholders and investors to evaluate the departure.
+A clear and extensive explanation will consolidate the trust in the decision made by the company and make it easier for the shareholders and investors to evaluate the departure.

 Several recommendations of this Code are based on legislation or other regulation.
 A company may not depart from the recommendations as far as they describe the obligations set by compulsory regulation.
-The Rules of the Helsinki exchange also contain obligations related to good governance practices of listed companies, above all regarding disclosure of information.
+The Rules of the Helsinki exchange also contain obligations related to good governance practices of listed companies, above all regarding disclosure of information to the public.